 As you make more and more wine, and begin experimenting with your own blends and styles, it can be very helpful to start collecting various size containers.
 Gallon and half gallons, especially, prove to be useful for drawing off prior to fermentation, and for making smaller trial samples from larger batches.
 Sweetening a gallon of wine and then bottling can be easier and more consistent than doing several bottles individually.

-How your wine ferments depends on a number of factors: juice, yeast, temperature, sulfites, etc. Monitoring your airlock can give you a good visual idea of how your wine is doing.
-Using plastic wrap and a rubber band on the small jug of wine you drew off can help keep fruit flies from getting to your juice as it ferments.
+How your wine ferments depends on a number of factors: juice, yeast, temperature, sulfites, etc. Use quality juice like Walker’s Wine Juice and try to keep the temperature between 65-80 degrees.
+Monitoring your airlock can give you a good visual idea of how your wine is doing.
+Using a paper towel or a peice of cheese cloth and a rubber band on the small jug of wine you drew off can help keep fruit flies from getting to your juice as it ferments.
 Also, clear containers such as carboys allow you to see how the fermenation is proceeding through the various stages.
 Keeping good records each year can help you eliminate problems that may occur in your winemaking procedures.

 The “lees” or sediment is created during fermentation by dead yeast cells and other particles settling to the bottom of your container.
 The commercial yeast strains available can create a compact layer making it easier to rack your wine without drawing much of the sediment into the siphon tube.
 In some instances, unusual looking formations can occur along with normal settling.
 These can be due to particles of tartaric acid dropping out of your wine along with the sediment.